sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/README.md

-# Deploy vote-app with a VM running Centos and MySQL Community
+# Deploy vote-app with a VM running Centos8 and MySQL Community

+This yaml should work out-of-the-box as long as the "centos-stream8" DataSource exists in the "openshift-virtualization-os-images" namespace.

+If not, then ....
-This yaml requires a root disk "source" PVC be created.
+... this requires a root disk "source" PVC be created.
 Use the source creation feature (e.g. download from URL) or the PVC "With Data upload" features to create it.
 Upload an image from https://cloud.centos.org/centos/ e.g.